 Palladium is a global impact firm, working to link social progress and commercial growth.
-Since 1968 Palladium has worked with corporations, governments, foundations, investors, and local communities to formulate strategies, build partnerships, and implement solutions that generate lasting social, environmental, and financial benefits.
+Since 1965 Palladium has worked with corporations, governments, foundations, investors, and local communities to formulate strategies, build partnerships, and implement solutions that generate lasting social, environmental, and financial benefits.

-The Group operates with a global corporate leadership and functional team supporting regional business units in Asia Pacific (APAC), Europe Middle East Africa (EMEA) and the Americas.
-It has established regional business offices in Australia, India, Indonesia, Spain, Netherlands United Kingdom, United States, United Arab Emirates, and Nigeria, and a presence in more than 90 countries across the globe.
+The Group operates with a global corporate leadership and functional team supporting regional business units in Asia Pacific (APAC), UK, Europe and Africa (UKEA), Gulf Cooperation Council (GCC), India, and the Americas.
+It has established regional business offices in Australia, India, Saudi Arabia, Indonesia, Kenya, Spain, Netherlands, United Kingdom, United States, United Arab Emirates, and Nigeria, and a presence in more than 90 countries across the globe.

-Our core business services include business strategy consulting, program and project management, impact investing and capacity building, as follows:
+Our core business services include program management, impact investing, strategy consulting, and procurement and logistics, as follows: